Ted Musgrave: Craftsman Truck Series

 In 2006, he was chosen to drive in the International Race Of Champions for the first time.
 He was the only driver representing the Craftsman Truck Series for the 2006 season.
 In 2007, Musgrave was parked for one race after hitting Kelly Bires out of anger under a caution at the Milwaukee Mile.
 He was parked, fined, and docked points, ending any legitimate shot he had to make a run at the championship.
 Brad Keselowski was named the replacement driver at Memphis Motorsports Park.
 That marked the first time in Craftsman Truck Series history that a driver had been suspended from a race.
 Later that season, Musgrave got his first career win for Germain Racing at Texas Motor Speedway, breaking a 66-race winless streak.
-Despite the one-race suspension, Musgrave finished seventh in the series points, marking seven consecutive top-10 points finishes in the Craftsman Truck Series.
+Despite the one-race suspension, Musgrave finished seventh in the series points, marking seven consecutive top-ten points finishes in the Craftsman Truck Series.

 After the conclusion of the 2007 season, Germain Racing announced that they would not renew Musgrave's contract for 2008 season.
 Musgrave was replaced in the No. 9 by rookie Justin Marks.
 He moved to HT Motorsports for 2008, bringing his ASE sponsorship with him to the No. 59 truck.
 Eighteen races into the 2008 season, Musgrave and HT parted ways after a practice wreck at Las Vegas Motor Speedway.
-He was 13th in points at the time of his release.
+He was thirteenth in points at the time of his release.

 In 2010, Musgrave was entered in the season-opening NextEra Energy Resources 250 at Daytona.
-Driving the No. 15 Hope for Haiti-sponsored Toyota for Billy Ballew Motorsports, he started 18th but finished 31st after getting caught in an early multi-car wreck.
+Driving the No. 15 Hope for Haiti-sponsored Toyota for Billy Ballew Motorsports, he started eighteenth but finished 31st after getting caught in an early multi-car wreck.

 Musgrave served as Ron Hornaday Jr.'s spotter for eight races during the 2012 Camping World Truck Series season.
 A March 2012 press release stated that Musgrave had retired from driving.